I beg to move,

 Cost is a concern.
 In my constituency of Montgomeryshire, there is huge pressure on residential care homes, although the adoption of the minimum wage has made a big difference.
 Quite a few care homes will not survive because, although the local authority pays a certain rate, access to private care is not how it would be in a more affluent part of the country, so there is a big dependence on local authority provision.
 However, the fees simply do not cover the cost.
 We must be aware of that so that we do not impose anything on care homes that reduces the number of care places available.

 The issue of surveillance in private rooms is much more complex and controversial, but the reality is that it will happen more and more.
-There have been high-profile cases where individual families have undertaken their own surveillance.
-I think that will increase because there have been high-profile incidents where that has highlighted poor care—others will undertake their own surveillance.
+There have been high-profile cases in which individual families have undertaken their own surveillance.
+I think that will increase because there have been high-profile incidents that highlighted poor care—others will undertake their own surveillance.
 The issue is how we manage it and the circumstances in which we consider it appropriate in private rooms.
 My instinct has always been that there should never be surveillance unless everybody within its view knows about it.
 That would lead to confidence and not cause damage.

 Everybody wants safe and effective care in our care homes.
 I share the view of my right hon. and learned Friend the Member for Beaconsfield that introducing CCTV as a compulsory measure in all care homes at some stage would be a positive step in helping to achieve that.